Welcome to urban answers

 • How to lead new initiatives and how to build support for change.

-New book on Leading the Inclusive City
+Leading the Inclusive City

 Robin Hambleton has written a book providing vivid examples of successful civic leadership drawn from some of the most innovative cities in the world.
 Leading the Inclusive City.
 Place-based innovation for a bounded planet shows that imaginative place-based leadership can enable citizens to shape the urban future according to progressive values – advancing social justice, promoting care for the environment and bolstering community empowerment.
 The book, published by Policy Press in 2015, contains new ideas on how to lead cities and communities and provides many practical examples to illustrate the argument.